Battle of Domstadtl: Casualties

 Although the total number of fighting Austrian soldiers was approximately 12,000, they lost (at Guntramovice and Domašov together) only about 680 of them.
 The Prussian casualties were much higher, although different sources give different numbers.
 The Austrians claimed about 2,000 killed, injured, or missing soldiers, and 1,450 captured (including General Puttkamer and 40 other officers), while Prussians reported only 2,701 killed, injured, missing, and captured soldiers altogether, although they admitted that they found it difficult to count them precisely due to the complete dispersion of their troops after the battle.

 The victors also seized 2,200 horses, numerous cattle, and a major part of the transported materiel.
 Because many of the wagons were damaged during the battle, they burned everything they were not able to take away with them.
 Some of the ammunition wagons were blown up as part of the victory celebrations.
 An important part of the spoils was 2 million Prussian thalers (according to some sources it was 1 million), but the Austrian commanders let their soldiers keep half of it and only the residual part reached the state coffers.

 Only 250 wagons from the vanguard escaped, but some of them were captured by Croatian soldiers near Svatý Kopeček, only several kilometers north of Olomouc, and as a result only about 100–200 of them reached their destination.

 Consequences

 The importance of the battle is sometimes underestimated.
 The number of casualties on either side was not as high as in other notable battles of that time, but the loss of the supplies for the Prussian army had severe consequences.
 It significantly influenced Frederick's opinion on whether to continue to besiege Olomouc and shocked the Prussian camp.
 When Daun finally came to help Olomouc, the Prussians were forced to abandon the siege of the city as the lack of ammunition had made its capture impossible.
-The Prussian army retreated to Bohemia.
+The Prussian army retreated to Silesia.
 The Battles of Guntramovice and Domašov were the turning point in the fight for Moravia.

 A memorial named "Black Cross" was built to the northeast of Domašov in 1858 on the occasion of the 100th anniversary of the battle.
 There is also a memorial to soldiers killed in the battle to the southeast of Guntramovice.